shirleynorwood/ultroneous.org/source/_posts/2017-03-04-cultivation.md

 ---
 title: Cultivation
 category: article
-tags: home chaos language community organization
+tags: home language organization lucidity
 ---

 This is an attempt at describing how I want to garden, or farm, or do forestry, or practice permaculture.{% sidenote "As a disclaimer: I'm not even an amateur yet.
 My intent is to share my vision, just the way it is, knowing it will change as I gain experience.
 I don't want to prescribe anything to anyone else, at this stage." %}